Prasanna1020/php-nginx-cicd/README.md

 #Running docker compose
 echo 'y' | docker-compose up -d

-19.Configure Github Webhook and the issue i faced is that github webhooks doesnot take localhost and ip address of local machine so i used ngrok.
+19.Configure Github Webhook and the issue i faced is that github webhooks doesnot take localhost and ip address of local machine so i used ngrok to solve this problem.
 -----

 20.Install ngrok.